 The types of services a financial planner will provide vary from organization to organization.
 Some planners prefer to develop detailed financial plans encompassing all of a client’s financial goals.
 Others choose to work in specific areas such as taxation, estate planning, insurance and investments.
 The financial planner you have chosen might only deal with clients with specific net worth and income levels, or will outline a plan, and refer you to other financial professionals to implement it.

 While it is not necessary to go into your first meeting with a financial planner knowing exactly the scope of the services you want, this question will help you determine what level of involvement you would like the financial planner to have.

 5. Will you be the only person working with me?

 It is quite common for a financial planner to work with others in his organization to develop and implement financial planning recommendations.
 You may want to meet everyone who will be working with you.
 In addition, financial planners often work with other professionals, including ones you already use such as your lawyer and accountant.

 6. How will I pay for your services?

 Your planner should disclose in writing how she will be paid for the services she will provide.
-Planners can be paid in several ways:
+Planners can be paid in several ways, outlined below:

 Commissions: The planner is compensated if you purchase financial products to implement a financial planning recommendation.
 In some cases, the commission is paid by the suppliers of financial products such as an insurance company.
 In other cases, you pay the commission, for example, if you buy shares of a publicly traded company.
 Commissions are usually a percentage of the amount you invest in a product.